MPhil in Advanced Computer Science

 *The Degree Committee for the Faculty of Computer Science and Technology reserves the right to withdraw any module with five or fewer enrolments and to adjust selections should there be oversubsubscription.

-Students choosing the Project Option will spend a considerable amount of their time carrying out an individual research project under the supervision of a member of faculty and students choosing the Essay Option will spend about a term working on a research essay.
-As a result, applicants are required to submit one or two research proposals, regardless of Option, each of no more than 500 words.
+Students will spend a considerable amount of their time carrying out an individual research project under the supervision of a member of faculty.
+As a result, applicants are required to submit one or two research proposals each of no more than 500 words.
 This should identify the area in which you wish you work and identify possible research problems in that area.
 It is recommended that before submitting the research proposals on the additional questionnaire, time should be spent considering the research currently undertaken in the Computer Laboratory.
 Applicants who are not yet certain of their area can visit the web pages of the various research groups and faculty members for inspiration.
 Please see the research groups' web pages for some ideas.

 The proposal and module selections are not by any means binding; rather they serve to help us with our assessment of your application as well as identify potential supervisors.
 Successful applicants will have the opportunity to alter their module selections, under the guidance of an appointed Course Adviser, before the start of first term.